Automated Machine Learning on Graphs: A Survey: Abstract

 \section{Abstract}

 Machine learning on graphs has been extensively studied in both academic and industry.
 However, as the literature on graph learning booms with a vast number of emerging methods and techniques, it becomes increasingly difficult to manually design the optimal machine learning algorithm for different graph-related tasks.
-To solve this critical challenge, automated machine learning (AutoML) on graphs which combines the strength of graph machine learning and AutoML together, is gaining attentions from the research community.
-Therefore, we comprehensively survey AutoML on graphs in this paper, primarily focusing on hyper-parameter optimization (HPO) and neural architecture search (NAS) for graph machine learning.
-We further overview libraries related to automated graph machine learning and in depth discuss AutoGL, the first dedicated open-source library for AutoML on graphs.
+To solve this critical challenge, automated machine learning (AutoML) on graphs which combines the strength of graph machine learning and AutoML together, is gaining attention from the research community.
+Therefore, we comprehensively survey AutoML on graphs in this paper\footnote{We provide a paper collection about AutoML on graphs at \\ \url{https://github.com/THUMNLab/awesome-auto-graph-learning}.}, primarily focusing on hyper-parameter optimization (HPO) and neural architecture search (NAS) for graph machine learning.
+We further overview libraries related to automated graph machine learning and in-depth discuss AutoGL, the first dedicated open-source library for AutoML on graphs.
 In the end, we share our insights on future research directions for automated graph machine learning.
-To the best of our knowledge, this paper is the first systematic and comprehensive review of automated machine learning on graphs.
+This paper is the first systematic and comprehensive review of automated machine learning on graphs to the best of our knowledge.